Families of artinian and low dimensional determinantal rings: the locus of determinantal k-algebras

 There are many artinian determinantal rings satisfying the conditions $_0\!\Hom_A(M,M) \simeq k$ and $ _0\! \Ext_A^1(M,M)= 0$ of Theorem~\ref{Amodulethm3}.
-After having computed many examples using Macaulay 2 the general picture when $a_0 > b_t$ seems to be that the {\bf only} artinian determinantal rings $A=R/I_{t}(\cA)$ that do not satisfy these conditions are those with matrix $\cA$ that is linear except in one column ${v} \in R_m^{\oplus t}$ where the degree is $m \ge 2$, so $\cA$ is of the form $[\cB,{v}]$ where $\cB$ is linear.
+After having computed many examples using Macaulay 2 the general picture when $a_0 > b_t$ seems to be that the {\it only} artinian determinantal rings $A=R/I_{t}(\cA)$ that do not satisfy these conditions are those with matrix $\cA$ that is linear except in one column ${v} \in R_m^{\oplus t}$ where the degree is $m \ge 2$, so $\cA$ is of the form $[\cB,{v}]$ where $\cB$ is linear.
 The following example avoids this case, but $\cB$ is otherwise quite close to being linear (the case where $\cB$ is linear will be considered in Example~\ref{Blin}).
+Since the codimension-2 case is straightforward in this context, the first non-trivial case is $c=3$.
+We include a codimension-4 example to see that it can be treated similarly.

 \begin{example} (determinantal artinian quotients of $R$, using Theorem~\ref{Amodulethm3})